How to Configure Cloud in GNS3

-In this article, we will add virtual computers to the network topology using GNS3 and VMware Workstation.
+In our guide, I will show you how to add virtual computers to the topology.
+On the other hand, I will use both GNS3 and VMware Workstation.

 Step 1